letsdrink/ouzo/README.md

 * Don't forget to update the docs!
 * And the changelog as well.

-# Support for PHP versions older than 8.0
+# Support for PHP versions older than 8.2

-Ouzo has dropped support for PHP versions older than 8.0 since Ouzo 2.x.
-If you want to use Ouzo with PHP 5.6 or 7.x, please try Ouzo 1.x branch.
+Ouzo has dropped support for PHP versions older than 8.2 since Ouzo 3.x.
+If you want to use Ouzo with PHP 5.6 or 7.x, please try Ouzo 1.x branch, for PHP 8.0 use 2.x branch.